StorjOld/storjnode/docs/windows.rst

 Windows is a huge pain to get working properly.

+* Install windows SDK dev kit (get GRMSDKX_EN_DVD.iso if you're on 64 bit or GRMSDK_EN_DVD.iso on 32 bit)
 * Install 7-zip:
 	- http://www.7-zip.org/download.html
-* Install python2.7 for windows
+* Install python2.7 for windows - USE 32 BIT VERSION IF YOU CAN
 	- https://www.python.org/download/releases/2.7/ (scroll to downloads)
 * Setup environmental variables
 	- Right click my computer